Roamingd04/WoundFrame/README.md

 # WoundFrame

-**WoundFrame** is an open-source Python workflow for scale-normalizing longitudinal wound photographs and assembling reproducible subject-by-timepoint image panels.
+**WoundFrame** is an open-source Python workflow for scale-normalizing wound photographs and assembling reproductible subject-by-timepoint image panels.

 **Author:** Ștefan-Rareș Maxim